Tx0actical/Lambda/README.md

-## Malware Classification Engine in C# using VirusTotal API
+## LAMBDA - Malware Classification Engine in C# using VirusTotal API